Prepare for FY1 Guide by Specialty

 • If there’s talk about procedures at handover/WR, ask to get supervised to do them.

-• Try shadowing the on-call reg a few days to get a feel for seeing and managing referrals
+• Try shadowing the on-call reg for a few days to get a feel for seeing and managing referrals

 List of top resources to help prepare